 • 50% of all creators interact with the tool • 98% of all creators complete the tool • 21% of first time creators launch with the calculated funding goal

-We helped 40% more creators budget their projects.
+We helped 20% more first time creators budget their projects.

 While the funding calculator helped beginners, many creators wanted a more comprehensive budgeting resource.
 Many creators don't know where to start, and often overlook shipping, labor, manufacturing, and storage costs.